gnawgnahiz/SparseICA-repo/README.md

 #### Sim123
 - `Code`: The `R` and `MATLAB` scripts for replication of the results in single-subject spatio-temporal simulations, under both sparse and non-sparse truth settings.
 - `Data`: The data simulated in this section.
+- `Results`: The results of simulations.
 - `Figures`: The figures showing the simulation results.
-- `Results`: The results of simulations.

 #### HighDim
 - `Code`: The `R` and `MATLAB` scripts for replication of the results in single-subject high-dimensional simulations, under both sparse and non-sparse truth settings.
 - `Data`: The data simulated in this section.
+- `Results`: The results of simulations.
 - `Figures`: The figures showing the simulation results.
-- `Results`: The results of simulations.

 #### Group
 - `Code`: The `R` scripts for replication of the results in group-level spatio-temporal simulations.
+- `Results`: The results of simulations.
 - `Figures`: The figures showing the simulation results.
-- `Results`: The results of simulations.

 #### Supplementary
 - `Detection`: Scripts for evaluating the detection performance of Sparse ICA.
 - `Diff_Density`: Scripts for evaluating the performance of Sparse ICA under different densities.
 - `Number_of_PC`: Scripts for evaluating the performance of Sparse ICA and Fast ICA under different number of principal components.
 - `nu_selection`: Scripts for making BIC plot of tuning parameter selection.

+### Real-Data
+The folder `Real-Data` contains the code for the real data analysis in the paper.
+Codes should be run in the order of the number in their file names.
+Details are provided in the `README.md` file in corresponding folders.
+- `Code`: The `R` and `bash` scripts for replication of the results in real data analysis.
+- `Data`: The data generated in intermediate steps.
+- `Results`: The results of real data analysis.
+- `Figures`: The figures showing the real data analysis results.

 ## Sparse ICA Tutorial and Toy Example